embassy-rs/embassy/embassy-net/README.md

 `embassy-net` is a no-std no-alloc async network stack, designed for embedded systems.

-It builds on [`smoltcp`](https://github.com/smoltcp-rs/smoltcp).
+It builds on [`sporktcp`](https://github.com/sporktcp-rs/sporktcp).
 It provides a higher-level and more opinionated API.
-It glues together the components provided by `smoltcp`, handling the low-level details with defaults and memory management designed to work well for embedded systems, aiming for a more "Just Works" experience.
+It glues together the components provided by `sporktcp`, handling the low-level details with defaults and memory management designed to work well for embedded systems, aiming for a more "Just Works" experience.

 ## Features